konveyor/enhancements/enhancements/multi-language support/README.md

   to Linux operating system.
 ```

-These multi-use rulesets can be found in `rulesets/common` and can use labels such as `konveyor.io/provider=go` and `konveyor.io/provider=java` to filter the common rules for relevant providers.
+These multi-use rulesets can use labels such as `konveyor.io/provider=go` and `konveyor.io/provider=java` to filter the common rules for relevant providers.
 For each running provider, their individual rulesets can be evaluated, as well as searching in `rulesets/common` for any rules with these provider labels.

 ## Open Questions/Thoughts

 - Conditions that support multiple providers
 - Community rulesets
+- Location of providers' default rulesets